mdb/mdb.github.io/content/blog/2020-12-18-systemd-cheat-sheet.md

 * `systemctl reload something.service` - reload a service's configuration
 without restarting the service, assuming the service is capable of this
 * `systemctl reload-or-restart something.service` - reload a service's
-configuration in place, if it's capable of doing so (otherwise, restart the service to pick up the new configuration)
+configuration in place, if the service is capable of doing so (otherwise, restart the service to pick up the new configuration)
 * `systemctl daemon-reload` reloads the entire `systemd` process